UPDATED FEB 14, 2020

 by CHLOE. is a dope spot for vegans and healthy eaters.
 Their six cafes are known for items like cashew mac-and-cheese and air-baked french fries (both of which are amazing), but don’t overlook their juice menu or daily smoothies while you’re there.
 Their cold-pressed juices and shooters are made in small batches and have book-inspired names like the Cuckoo’s Nest and On the Road.
 Plus, everything on the animal-free menu is served in eco-friendly packaging.
 Fitt Tip: also in their plant-based umbrella is Sweets by CHLOE. on Bleecker St.; order yourself a consciously-crafted Chlostess Cupcake and call it a day.

-Not to be confused with Pressed Juicery, Juice Press is ideal if you need something filling and fast, and they’ve got locations in pretty much every neighborhood (over 60 total).
+Not to be confused with Pressed Juicery, Juice Press is ideal if you need something filling and fast, and they’ve got locations in pretty much every neighborhood (more than 60 total).
 While you can have your juice or smoothie made in front of you, the stores also have a wall of pre-packaged bottles ready to go.
-Yes, there are so many good flavors to try, but Greens + Earth and Fountain of Youth are stand-outs.
+Yes, there are so many good flavors to try, but Greens + Earth and Lucky Seven are stand-outs.
 Fitt Tip: The Strawberry Shake straight-up tastes like a McDonald’s shake (but healthier, obviously).
 Just saying.

 Think of The Juice Shop as the everyman’s juice destination — there’s no better way to put it.
 It’s got all the classic combos you know are good for you, like agave, lemon, and cayenne, and greens with celery and cucumber.
 The juices are super simple but taste good, and if you want to cleanse, these ones are easy starters.
 They’ve also got bottled cold brew with almond milk and dates for when you need just a little more substance in your morning joe.
 Find ’em at Penn Station and in downtown Brooklyn.